Root Cause Analysis is an effective method for discovering the true source of a problem.

 Pareto Charts are based on the Pareto Principle, which states that “80% of the effects come from 20% of the causes.”
 In practice, a Pareto chart is a bar chart combined with a line graph to illustrate a frequency distribution in relation to relative significance.

 Pareto Charts make it possible to see the most common forms of error at a glance.
-By displaying the most common sources of defect in descending order, Pareto charts can help teams prioritize improvements for maximum impact.
+By displaying the most common sources of a defect in descending order, Pareto charts can help teams prioritize improvements for maximum impact.

 The 5 Whys